jason-kerney/joyeuse/bin/types.md

 ```

 #### joyeuse-getColumnDefinitionBuilder ####
-This fucnction gets a builder to construct a valid column definition.
+This function gets a builder to construct a valid column definition.

 signature:
 ```